Renée C. Byer

 Renée C. Byer (1958) was born in Yonkers, New York.

 Since 2003, she has served as the senior photojournalist at The Sacramento Bee.

 In 2007, Byer won a Pulitzer Prize for her photo essay "A Mother's Journey".

 Byer was also a Pulitzer Prize finalist in 2013, "For her heartwarming photographs of a grandfather raising three grandchildren after the violent death of his daughter and the loss of his wife to cancer."

 Early life

-Byer was first introduced to photography by her father who had a dark room in their apartment in the Bronx.
+Byer was first introduced to photography by her father, who had a dark room in their apartment in the Bronx.
 She was given her first camera, a Brownie Starmite II Kodak, by her mother for her 8th birthday, and went on to study photography in high school and took the pictures for the school yearbook.
-She went to Ulster County Community College to study art and humanities, before transferring to Bradley University in Peoria, IL where she majored in art and mass communications.
+She went to Ulster County Community College to study art and humanities, before transferring to Bradley University in Peoria, Illinois, where she majored in art and mass communications.